kvasilopoulos/exuber/cran-comments.md

 ## Added a reference for the methods in the 'Description'

-Added reference: Phillips, P. C., Shi, S. and Yu, J. (2015)<doi:doi:10.1111/iere.12131>, and there was a Note in devtools::check().
+Added reference: Phillips, P. C., Shi, S. and Yu, J. (2015)<doi:doi:10.1111/iere.12131>, and there was extra details in the previous Note.

 checking CRAN incoming feasibility ...
 NOTE

   Maintainer: 'Kostas Vasilopoulos <k.vasilopoulo@gmail.com>'

+New submission

 Possibly mis-spelled words in DESCRIPTION:
   Shi (10:159)
   Yu (10:171)